racheltsuchiyama/School_District_Analysis/README.md

 The passing percentages for math and reading varied in their tenths place.
 However, this is equivalent to a thousandths of a whole number and is therefore negligible in the analysis.
 When rounded to a whole percentage, the passing math and reading values were the same.
 The overall passing percentages were different with and without the ninth graders included.
 However, when rounded to a whole percent the overall passing percentages were the same.

 Therefore, the scores of the Thomas High School ninth graders do not appear to have been manipulated.
-Their exclusion
+Their exclusion had negligible effects on the overall performance of Thomas High School.